When apasses through all of the stages of the law-making process in the and receives , it becomes a law and is called an Act.

 A power-sharing model of, designed for countries or regions where there has been, or there is potential for, conflict.
 The Northern Ireland Model has a multi-party .
 It shares power between .
 It also shares the positions of between the nationalist and Unionist communities.
 Certain and decisions require .

-A geographical area (electoral district) of Northern Ireland.
-Each constituency elects sixs to the and one Member of to Westminster.
+A constituency is a geographical area (electoral district) of Northern Ireland.
+Each constituency elects fives to the and one Member of to Westminster.
 Northern Ireland has 18 constituencies.
 MLAs represent their constituents.

 A special voting procedure that ensures the support of both Unionists and Nationalists.
-It is used when decisions cannot be agreed by a simple majority.
-Electing the
+Certain decisions, including electing the

 * including ‘others’, such as Alliance.